greg-hutchinson/refactoring/PITCHME.md

 ---

-### Code is easier to understand when we acknowledge the following...
+#### The goal of refactoring is easier to understand when we acknowledge the following...
 @snap[West text-06 text-left span-100 ]
 @ul[list-spaced-bullets]
 - Methods with fewer parameters are easier to understand than those with more parameters